Data Generators for Learning Systems Based on RBF Networks: Data generator

-The rbfDDA function in R expects data to be normalized to $[0,1]$ (line 9).
-As we want to generate new data in the original, unnormalized form, we have to store the computed normalization parameters (line 10) and, together with attribute encoding information, pass them back to the calling rbfGen function.
+The function \textit{rbfDDA} in R expects data to be normalized to $[0,1]$ interval (line 9).
+As we want to generate new data in the original, unnormalized form, we store the computed normalization parameters (line 10) and, together with attribute encoding information, return them to the function \textit{rbfGen}.